Tusharika725/Tusharika725/README.md

 Information Technology student focused on backend engineering, cloud architecture, and open-source growth.

-- Building highly scalable microservices with **Java and Spring Boot**.
+- Building highly scalable microservices with **Java** and **Spring Boot**
-- Practicing deep system design and CS fundamentals.
+- Practicing deep system design and CS fundamentals
-- Expanding cloud and deployment knowledge with **AWS, Docker, and Linux**.
+- Expanding cloud and deployment knowledge with **AWS, Docker, and Linux**
-- Passionate about contributing to impactful open-source projects.
+- Passionate about contributing to impactful open-source projects

 ---